kaisenlinux/manpages-dev/category/Passwords/crunch.md

        crunch 10 10 12345 --stdout | airolib-ng testdb -import passwd -

 NOTES
        1. Starting in version 2.6 crunch will display how much data is about to be generated.
 In 2.7 it will also display how many lines will be generated.
-Crunch will now wait 3 seconds
-       BEFORE it begins generating data to give you time to press Ctrl-C to abort crunch if you find the values are too large for your application.
+Crunch will now wait 3 sec‐ onds BEFORE it begins generating data to give you time to press Ctrl-C to abort crunch if you find the values are too large for your application.

        2. I have added hex-lower (0123456789abcdef) and hex-upper (0123456789ABCDEF) to charset.lst.

        3. Several people have requested that I add support for the space character to crunch.  crunch has always supported the space character on the command line and in the charset.lst.
        To  add a space on the command line you must escape it using the / character.
 See example 3 for the syntax.
-You may need to escape other characters like ! or # depending on your operat‐ ing system.
+You may need to escape other characters like ! or # depending on your operating system.

        4. Starting in 2.7 if you are generating a file then every 10 seconds you will receive the % done.

        5. Starting in 3.0 I had to change the -t * character to a , as the * is a reserved character.
 You could still use it if you put a \ in front of the *.
 Yes  it  breaks  crunch's syntax and I do my best to avoid doing that, but in this instance it is easier to make the change for long term support.

        6. Some output is missing.
 A file didn't get generated.
        The  mostly  explanation  is  you ran out of disk space.
 If you have verified you have plenty of disk space then the problem is most likely the filename begins with a period.
+In
-In Linux filenames that begin with a period are hidden.
+       Linux filenames that begin with a period are hidden.
 To view them do a ls -l .*

        7. Crunch says The maximum and minimum length should be the same size as the pattern you specified, however the length is set correctly.
        This usually means your pattern contains a character that needs to be escaped.
 In bash you need to escape the followings: &, *, space, \, (, ), |, ', ", ;, <, >.